Symptoms of Gum Disease

 There are other causes of swollen gums too, though, so it’s important to talk to your dentist if you have any concerns as an expert can provide the best advice on the right treatment for swollen gums.

 Gum disease is rarely painful, so if you have sore gums this is more likely to be caused by something else, for example by brushing too hard, or a dental abscess.
-If you are concerned that your gums are painful, you should seek professional advice from a dentist on how to treat sore gums.
+If you are concerned that your gums are painful, you should seek professional advice from a dentist on how to help stop sore gums.
 However, if you have swollen gums, this can be a sign of gingivitis.

-How to treat swollen gums
+How to help stop swollen gums

 - Brush with parodontax Daily Fluoride Toothpaste, which is 4x more effective than a regular toothpaste at removing the build-up of plaque along the gum line (the area where the gum meets the tooth), helping to keep gums healthy and teeth strong.